io99/problems/README.md

-Collection of mini projects + practice sessions
+Collection of mini projects + practice sessions + resources and other stuff I encountered online